bioinformatics-core-shared-training/Fixed-and-Mixed-effects-models/index.md

 ### 2. Linear models with only fixed effects

 * develop, check and fit the following regression models in R:
-  a.
-One-way analysis of variance (ANOVA)
+  + One-way analysis of variance (ANOVA)
-  b.
-Two-way ANOVA without interaction
+  + Two-way ANOVA without interaction
-  c.
-Two-way ANOVA with interaction
+  + Two-way ANOVA with interaction
-  d.
-Linear regression models
+  + Linear regression models
-  e.
-Multivariable regression models with fixed effects.
+  + Multivariable regression models with fixed effects.

-* develop and identify 'reference' statistical models in R.
+- develop and identify 'reference' statistical models in R.

 ### 3. Linear mixed-effects models

-* develop, check and fit linear mixed-effects regression models in R.
+- develop, check and fit linear mixed-effects regression models in R.
-* Tumour growth curve analysis is used as pivotal application of linear mixed-effects regression models in preclinical cancer research.
+- Tumour growth curve analysis is used as pivotal application of linear mixed-effects regression models in preclinical cancer research.